Solar Companies Houston Texas: Compare Top Providers in 2026

 What is the average solar payback period in Houston?

-Houston homeowners typically see a full solar payback period of 9–11 years.
+Houston homeowners typically see a full solar payback period of 13–16 years (longer for a 2026 purchase since the federal residential credit expired; a lease or PPA avoids the upfront cost).
 After payback, the system generates essentially free electricity for the remaining 10–15+ years of its 25-year warranty life.
 Higher electric rates and more sun-hours shorten the payback period.

 What Texas incentives apply in Houston?